Chipmaker AMD hires Dell senior executive in server push

 Forrest Norrod will be senior vice president and general manager of AMD’s enterprise, embedded and semi-custom business group and report to Chief Executive Lisa Su, AMD said in a news release on Monday.

-Norrod, 49, was general manager of Dell's server business and joins AMD as the company develops chips for new low-power servers that might challenge heavyweight Intel Corp in cutting-edge data centers.
+Norrod, 49, was general manager of Dell's server business and joins AMD as the company develops chips for new low-power servers that might challenge heavyweight Intel Corp in cutting-edge data centres.

 AMD has been expanding into new markets including low-power "microservers" and game consoles, but progress has been slower than demanded by Wall Street.